How to Update Blog Posts for SEO

 Good SEO depends on publishing timely content.
 Readers do not trust dated content in a fast moving world.

 For example, my recently updated post on successful bloggers to follow reached page 1 position 1 of Google in the past week by displacing the prior page 1 position 1 post published in 2018.
-Even though most of these bloggers are probably still quite successful Google does not instill trust by claiming that the best list of successful bloggers to follow reaches back to 2018.
-Blogging changed quite a bit in the prior 4 years.
+Even though most of these bloggers are probably still quite successful, Google does not instill trust by claiming that the best list of successful bloggers to follow reaches back to 2018.
+Blogging changed quite a bit in the prior 7 years.

 Delete references to: